Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 WAR File Deployment

-Tomcat automatically unpacks and deploys WAR files placed in the webapps directory.
+Tomcat automatically unpacks and deploys WAR files placed in webapps.

 Using the Manager Application